-2.4.6.3 Reducing the burden of HIV among TB patients
+3.2.1.2 Reducing the burden of HIV among TB patients

-Testing for HIV in TB clinical settings was introduced in 3rd quarter 2005 in the context of Provider Initiated Testing and Counseling (PITC) as an entry point to comprehensive care for the dually infected.
+DLTLD introduced HIV testing in clinical settings in 2005 as an entry point to comprehensive care for the dually infected.
 This is offered in the context of the three C's (Counseling, Consent and Confidentiality).
-Over the years the division has consistently met targets set for HIV testing among TB patients.
+Over the years the division has consistently met and exceeded targets set for HIV testing among TB patients.
 Like the other years, the division met the 90% target and surpassed it with 2 points.
-However some provinces still face challenges in meeting this target owing to high workload, limited space and low number of care providers.
-Efforts are being made to address these challenges as the Division gears towards the ultimate goal of making HIV testing universally accessible to all TB patients and suspects.
+Efforts are being made to address challenges that limit the achievement of the Divisions ultimate goal of making HIV testing universally accessible to all TB patients and suspects.

-Figure 20: DTC Uptake in Kenya
+Figure 20: HTC Uptake in Kenya

 Treatment of HIV related opportunistic infections in the TB/HIV coinfected individuals significantly reduces mortality.
 Towards this end, DLTLD has continued to scale up the provision of cotrimoxazole preventive therapy with the aim of not only reducing mortality but also to improve the patients' quality of life.
-It was also realized that a small proportion of patients are unable to tolerate cotrimoxale and thus the need to put measures in place to ensure that dapsone is available.

-By the end of 2010, 99% of all HIV infected TB patients had been put on CPT surpassing the year's 80% target.
+By the end of 2011, 99% of all HIV infected TB patients had been put on CPT surpassing the year's 80% target.